Non-Title Specific Distributions

 Additionally, you must complete a supplementary claim listing the genre of works you have published, how much you have published and when you have published for a certain time period to receive a full Payback payment.
 For example, the 2015 supplementary payment was based on works published between 1994 and 2013.
 Statistical analysis has shown that works published between these years are most likely to be copied.

 Want more information on our royalty distributions?
-Check out our royalty distribution schedule for 2016 (French).
+Check out our royalty distribution schedule for 2022.
 Click here for more information on our royalty distributions as well as how we split royalties between creators and publishers.